goatshriek/stumpless/docs/examples/function/README.md

 are logged, so that our ball processing logic can focus on whatever it's doing.

 First, we need to write our counting function itself.
-This is pretty straightforward for us - we grab the ball color from the entry, and increment the appropriate counter.
+This is pretty straightforward - we grab the ball color from the entry, and increment the appropriate counter.

 ```c